ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 START YOUR ENGINES.

 Engines roar, dirt flies, and crowds cheer as a series of race cars tear through a racetrack.
 At the heart of this high-speed ballet is Mykola Koval, known in the racing world as "Myko," his car a striking blue and yellow, echoing the colors of the Ukrainian flag.
-He’s door to door with a competitor, expertly sliding around the corners at a ridiculous pace all the way across the finish line.
-He decisively wins the contest, but due to a technicality, his victory is snatched away by a controversial ruling from the judges, hinting at political tensions.
+He crosses the line first, but a biased ruling from Russian judges robs him of victory.
+His right hand woman and mechanic Yana fumes.
+Myko, ego bruised and pride burning, grabs a mic and turns the crowd against the judges’ decision with a bold speech that echoes louder than any trophy.

 *Continue by using arrows